shirimo/thesis_files/README.md

 # thesis_files
-**All the code which have been written as part of my thesis, arranged in the following  files:
+**All the code that have been written as part of my thesis, arranged in the following  files:

 lin_nots.dfy  - definitions specifications and lemmas provided in Chapter 3 section 3.3 for demonstrating big-O, Omega and Theta notations with Dafny.